 However as a quick guide to sauté kale simply:

-- heat up 1 tbsp oil (eg olive, sunflower, rapeseed) in a large frying pan or wok
+- heat up 1 tablespoon oil (eg olive, sunflower, rapeseed) in a large frying pan or wok

 - add the shredded kale and stir fry for 3-5 minutes until wilted